Apprentices can also gain ITAB membership which offers additional benefits like discount vouchers, awards, competitions and scholarships.

 For more information on ITAB member discounts including savings on clothing and electronics and much more visit https://www.itab.co.nz/itab-benefits/

-- You must have sourced your own employment as an apprentice in the construction industry.
+- To enrol in this programme you must have sourced your own employment as an apprentice in the construction industry.

 If English is not your first language, you must provide: